stripe/stripe-react-native/docs/payments-ui.md

 Next, integrate Stripe’s prebuilt payment UI in your app’s checkout using use the `setupPaymentSheet` method from `useStripe` hook.
 PaymentSheet guides the customer through the payment process, combining all the steps required — collecting payment details, billing details, and confirming the payment — into a single sheet.
 If you prefer a more customized checkout experience, consider using the [Custom integration](#custom-integration).

 First, configure the `StripeProvider` with your Stripe publishable key so that it can make requests to the Stripe API.
-Then, set the BACKEND_URL to the server with the recently created `/payment-sheet` endpoint.

 In your app’s checkout, make a network request to the backend endpoint you created in the previous step and initialize `PaymentSheet`.
 To reduce loading time, make this request before the Checkout button is tapped, e.g. when the screen is loaded.